Priscillalala/GrooveSharedUtils/README.md

 ### And More!
 Well, not *that* much more...but it's still an early release.

+## Contact
+You can find me on Discord @Groove_Salad#7700.

+## With special thanks to...
+* literallyeurope and SteamStream for feedback on WIP builds.
+* Nebby
-With special thanks to TeamMoonstorm for MoonstormSharedUtils' stubbed shaders.
+* TeamMoonstorm for MoonstormSharedUtils' stubbed shaders.
 <details>
 <summary>MSU License</summary>
 <br>